degenerate-developer/lgtm/README.md

 i also tried to ensure that the mm protocol would make changes in a more effective way by specifying certain mathematical properties.

+## Next Steps

+i want to try to integrate the lgtm protocol into a proper cli agent to properly support the forking functionality and enable better memory management. i suspect that the null challenges might get biased by generations, so giving it a more limited context might help make the red-teaming more effective.

 ## QAs

 ### q: how does lgtm protocol work?